rorygrieve/team-topologies-notes/notes.md

 ### Cognitive Load
 - As with individuals all teams have a max cognitive load
-- Team responsbilities naturally grow with team
+- Team responsibilities naturally grow with team
 - Takes effort to ensure teams do not exceed their cognitive load
-- Too often teams taking on new responsibilities are treated as if they have full availabilty and cognitive load
+- Too often teams taking on new responsibilities are treated as if they have full availability and cognitive load

 ### How Exceeding Cognitive Load on Team Lowers Motivation
 - Autonomy: decreases because the team is juggling too many requests and responsibilities
 - Mastery: decreases as team members become *"jack of all trades, master of none"*
-- Purposes: decreases as the therere are too many domains of responsibility
+- Purposes: decreases as the there are are too many domains of responsibility

 ### Cultural and Organisational Changes
 - Lessons from Agile, DevOps and Lean Management on tooling and automation are relatively easy to absorb